mehdifatan/VisNet/README.md

 φ(x) = exp( -1/2 * (x - μ)^T Σ⁻¹ (x - μ) )

+where:

+μ = learned center

-where (\mathbf{\Sigma}) is the covariance matrix estimated from input feature activations.
+Σ = covariance matrix estimated from feature activations.

 Biologically, this corresponds to the emergence of *statistically aligned receptive fields*, which has been hypothesized in IT cortex, where neuronal tuning adapts to the intrinsic structure of the visual feature space.

 By incorporating the local covariance structure of layer activations, visnet-md improves selectivity under structured transformations, particularly when feature classes share overlapping raw representations but differ in higher-order dependencies.
 This makes it particularly valuable in symmetry perception, where covariance relationships between opposing visual fields encode midline structure.
 In short, visnet-md bridges the gap between biologically motivated receptive field formation and modern statistical manifold learning.